 - Convenience – Take them with you to work, make them at work, they can be portable and easy to bring along with you wherever you go.

 - Taste – They can taste amazing!
 When they’re done right, of course.

-Bottom Line: Shakes are a great way to get “foods with protein” into your diet.
+In Conclusion: Shakes are a great way to get “foods with protein” into your diet.
 They’re easy to make, and easy to enjoy.
 As long as you have the right ingredients, shakes can help you lose weight and feel good.

 What Needs to go Into a Shake?

 You have a lot of options when it comes to putting together a healthy shake to help you lose weight.
 You have so many options, here are just some of the things you should look to incorporate when you’re looking to use shakes to get more dietary protein into your life: